Metinis/CraftMine/readme.md

 Feel free to comment on what you don't like or like, and I'll try to improve.

-Currently, been working on it in and out for ~4 months when I find free time/
+Currently, been working on it in and out for ~4 months when I find free time.

 ## The Game
 The game is basically a clone of Minecraft classic but with infinite worlds and